Dream house, Mythic village.*

 See if this sounds like the holiday for you...

-THE HOUSE: The house has been thoughtfully restored, and the loft-like design makes it very comfortable for just two or three people, yet with lots of private space and extra bedrooms it's perfect for a gathering of couples or a reunion of friends or families.
+THE HOUSE: The house has been thoughtfully restored, and the loft-like design makes it very comfortable for just one, two or three people, yet with lots of private space and extra bedrooms it's perfect for a gathering of couples or a reunion of friends or families.

 Some important things to keep in mind: